 With a string of awards to her name including three Olivier Awards and eight nominations, Evening Standard and Critics Circle Awards, and many other theatre accolades both from the West End and Broadway stage, Maria Friedman is in demand as undoubtedly one of our most successful leading Musical Theatre ladies.

 Rachel Tucker rose to fame as a finalist on the BBC One show ‘I’d Do Anything’, winning heaps of praise from both Cameron Mackintosh and Andrew Lloyd Webber.
 Most recently, Rachel played the role of Elphaba in Wicked both in London’s West End and in New York.
-She has just embarked on a hugely successful UK tour and is performing a headline concert at Shoreditch Town Hall this November.
+She has just finished a hugely successful UK tour and recently performed a headline concert at Shoreditch Town Hall.

 After rising to fame as a contestant on BBC talent show ‘I’d Do Anything’ in 2008, Samantha Barks has wowed fans and critics alike with her stunning voice and captivating performances in film, theatre and television.
 She has since undertaken starring roles in the UK touring productions of ‘Oliver!’ and ‘Cabaret’.